cssndrx/writers-block/README.txt

 =================
  REQUIREMENTS
 =================
-Python 2.7
+- Python 2.7
-PyQt4
+- PyQt4
-nltk
+- nltk

-nltk's gutenberg and brown corpora, to get these corpora:
+- nltk's gutenberg and brown corpora, to get these corpora:
 >>> import nltk
 >>> nltk.download()

+If you are running Windows and wish to generate suggestions even when not using the editor, additional packages for hooking into global keyboard events are required:
+- pywin32
+- pyHook

 =================
  TO RUN